MyHush/hushchat/README.md

 https://github.com/myhush/hush-smart-chains

-That being said, HushChat is being developed on HUSH mainnet and will the reference implementation will be for HUSH and our smart chains.
-Other coins are welcome to use our code but the focus in the near term is HUSH.
+That being said, HushChat is being developed soley on HUSH mainnet.
+Other cryptocoins are encouraged to read our open source code and port it to their codebases.

 ## Is HushChat a fork of Signal?